Members

 Andrew Gentzsch-Violinist, Violist, Founding Member, and Executive Director

-• Andrew Gentzsch, a native of Iowa City, is the violin instructor at Cornell College in Mt.
-Vernon, Iowa and Grinnell College in Grinnell, Iowa.
-Mr. Gentzsch has led the University of Delaware Chamber Orchestra and the University of Iowa Symphony Orchestra.
-Previously, Mr. Gentzsch received music degrees from the University of Wisconsin-Madison studying with David Perry and the University of Delaware studying with Xiang Gao.
+• Dr. Andrew Gentzsch, a native of Iowa City, is the violin instructor and orchestra conductor at Cornell College in Mt.
+Vernon, Iowa and violin instructor at Grinnell College in Grinnell, Iowa.
+Dr. Gentzsch has led as concertmaster the University of Delaware Chamber Orchestra, the University of Iowa Symphony Orchestra, the Grinnell Chamber Singers, and the Iowa City Chamber Singers.
+Previously, Dr. Gentzsch received music degrees from the University of Wisconsin-Madison studying with David Perry, the University of Delaware studying with Xiang Gao, and the University of Iowa studying violin with Dr. Scott Conklin and viola with Christine Rutledge.
 While at the University of Delaware, Mr. Gentzsch performed the Bach Concerto for Two Violins with Professor Gao, both performing on violins from the Boorse Collection of Contemporary Violins.
-Currently, Mr. Gentzsch is pursuing his doctor of musical arts degree at the University of Iowa studying with Scott Conklin, active in the UI Center for New Music as well as the UI String Quartet Residency Program.
-Mr. Gentzsch, a founding member of Concerts in the Shed, actively performs multiple solo recitals a year as well as chamber concerts.
-Mr. Gentzsch recently began his Suzuki training and participated at the Montana Suzuki Institute.
+Dr. Gentzsch is an advocate for new music, previously active in the UI Center for New Music, the UI String Quartet Residency Program, as well as participating in many world premieres and recording projects.
+Dr. Gentzsch, a founding member of Concerts in the Shed, actively performs multiple solo recitals a year as well as chamber concerts.
+Dr. Gentzsch recently began his Suzuki training and participated at the Montana Suzuki Institute.

 David Sedlins-Cellist and Founding Member